-5.1 Convergint hereby grants Company general authorization to use Sub-Processors as necessary for the provision of services under this Agreement.
-Prior to engaging any Sub-Processors in the context of provisioning services under this Agreement, Company will provide Convergint with at least fifteen (15) days' advanced notice and an opportunity to object.
-If Convergint provides no objection during this notice period, Convergint shall be deemed to have provided authorization for use of such Sub-Processor.
-In the event Convergint objects, the Parties shall cooperate to address Convergint's concerns and/or select an alternative, mutually agreeable Sub-Processor.
-All Sub-Processors listed in Appendix 1 shall be deemed as authorized.
+- 5.1 Customer hereby grants Convergint general authorization to use Sub-Processors (and onward Sub-processors) to Process Personal Data in accordance with this Addendum.
+Prior to engaging any Sub-Processors in the context of provisioning services under this Agreement, Convergint will provide Customer with at least fifteen (15) days' advanced notice and an opportunity to object.
+If Customer provides no objection during this notice period, Customer shall be deemed to have provided authorization for use of such Sub-Processor.
+In the event Customer objects, the Parties shall cooperate to address Customer's concerns and/or select an alternative, mutually agreeable Sub-Processor.
+All Sub-Processors listed in Appendix 1 shall be deemed as authorized unless specifically objected to in writing. - 5.2 Convergint shall ensure that its Sub-Processors are contractually bound to meet obligations as required by Data Protection Laws and Convergint shall remain responsible for all acts and omissions of its Sub-Processors with respect to the Personal Data.